Eastbourne Town Hall: Design and construction

 The design involved an asymmetrical main frontage with sixteen bays facing onto Grove Road with the end bays slightly projected forwards and topped with mansard roofs; the sixth bay from the left, which also slightly projected forward, featured a portico with four Ionic order columns supporting a parapet and a shield; there was a casement window flanked by Corinthian order pilasters on the first floor, a Diocletian window flanked by more Corinthian order pilasters at attic level and a 130 feet two-stage clock tower with a dome above.
-The clock, which was designed and manufactured by Gillett & Johnston, was installed in 1892.
+The clock, which was designed and manufactured by Gillett & Johnston, was installed in 1892, along with five bells (also by Gillett & Johnston) to sound the hours and quarters.
 Internally, the principal rooms were the council chamber and the mayor's parlour on the first floor as well as the courtroom on the ground floor.

+Early 20th century

 A large crowd and a military parade were present for the proclamation of the accession of King George V which was read out at the town hall on 6 May 1910.

 In the early 20th century the town hall had its own courtroom and police station and, after the 17-year-old Irene Munro had been murdered by two men, Jack Field and William Gray, on 19 August 1920, it was to the town hall mortuary that her body was taken: Field and Gray were later convicted and hanged for the crime.